 For those with responsibility for achieving objectives, responsibility also lies for identifying and assessing risks and opportunities; developing and implementing controls and warning mechanisms; and reviewing and reporting on progress.
-The identified risks and relevant control measures will be managed through a database holding the council's Risk Register.
+The identified risks and relevant control measures will be managed through the council's performance management system.

-Some objectives could be reliant upon external groups that the council may work with, such as other organisations, partners, contractors etc. This partnership working could affect the achievement of an objective and therefore the risk management process has been incorporated into the way the council works within these partnerships through the Partnership Framework.
+Some objectives could be reliant upon external groups that the council may work with, such as other organisations, partners, contractors etc. This partnership working could affect the achievement of an objective and therefore the risk management process has been incorporated into the way the council works within these partnerships.